Melykuti/COVID-19/README.md

 The exponential curve is not always a good fit (a straight line is not always a good fit to the logarithm of the current case number).
 It seems that in several European countries, countermeasures do slow the spread from the uncontrolled exponential growth, although not much yet.
 To screen for this, I compute:

 4. The [R^2 or coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) of the linear regression fit (which I can't explain here).
-The closer to 1 it is, the better the match between data and my linear regression.
+The closer it is to 1, the better the match between data and my linear regression.

 5. I also compute the difference between the value of the fitted straight line for the last day when we have data and the real observation (in the logarithmic space) for that last day.
 If the spread is slowing relative to the exponential rate, then this number will be high and the projection is definitely unreliable.
 If this difference is small, then the projection might well be good.
 When the difference is negative, it will be an underestimate!
 You can interpret this number as a factor between the data and the linear approximation (because it is a difference between  the logarithms).